A Better Country

 Hebrews 11:13 These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
 14 For they that say such things declare plainly that they seek a country.
 15 And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.
 16 But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city.

 First of all, this is referring to the fathers of the nation of Israel.
-Abraham was promised a land.
-And yet, the scripture tells us that he considered himself a stranger and pilgrim here, not because he was waiting for his earthly promised land, but because he sought a better country, a heavenly country!
+Abraham was promised an earthly land.
+And yet, the scripture tells us that he considered himself a stranger and pilgrim here, not because he was waiting for his earthly promised land, but because he sought a better country, an heavenly country!

 Christian friend, is God ashamed of you?
 He will not disown you, but if your patriotic or nationalistic zeal overshadows your zeal for heaven, He is not pleased, at the very least.
-If you are looking to "restore" or "rescue" some nation on this earth for God, if your main zeal is given to this, you are not doing His will.
+If you are looking to "restore" or "rescue" some nation on this earth for God you are not doing His will.
 He wants you to consider yourself a stranger and pilgrim on this earth.

 Hebrews 12:18 For ye are not come unto the mount that might be touched, and that burned with fire, nor unto blackness, and darkness, and tempest, ...22 But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, 23 To the general assembly and church of the firstborn, which are written in heaven, and to God the Judge of all, and to the spirits of just men made perfect, 24 And to Jesus the mediator of the new covenant, and to the blood of sprinkling, that speaketh better things than that of Abel.

 The book of Hebrews was undoubtedly written to Jews as the name suggests.
 To the Jewish people the mountain where the law was given was a geographical place of great importance.
-Yet, the writer of Hebrews says that as Christians that mount was no longer significant to them.
-They were come to the city of the living God, the heavenly Jerusalem, and so too have we.
-Our "fellow citizens" are the church of the first born (the universal church) and the spirits of just men made perfect.
+Yet the writer of Hebrews says that as Christians, that mount was no longer significant to them.
+They were come to the city of the living God, the heavenly Jerusalem; and so too have we.
+Our "fellow citizens" are the church of the first born and the spirits of just men made perfect.
+This crosses all nationalistic and tribal lines.
+It is totally unrelated to earthly loyalties or patriotism.

 With a city this great as our home, why would you want to waste your life "rescuing" some washed up country on this earth?
-Why not spend you life trying to get more people to go with you to that better country!?
+Why not spend your life trying to get more people to go with you to that better country!?
+[By the way, the only real greatness or lasting glory that can come to a nation is when more of their citizens become born again Christians and follow Jesus in their daily lives.]

 Hebrews 13:12 Wherefore Jesus also, that he might sanctify the people with his own blood, suffered without the gate.
 13 Let us go forth therefore unto him without the camp, bearing his reproach.
 14 For here have we no continuing city, but we seek one to come.